vonpessi/grouped-list/README.md

 This is an example of my regex.csv file.
 First column indicate a regular expression pattern and second column indicate a name of that regular expression. for example in first row ```b.*ket,basket```where ```b.*ket``` is regular expression and ```basket``` is a name.
 ```

-b.*ket,basket
+vonpessi,pessi
-com,com
+branch,branch
-e.*ple,   < ------------- This one is without a name but there must be a comma after regular expression.
+e.*ple,< ------------- This one is without a name but there must be a comma after regular expression.
-net,net
+systeemi,netti
-af.*on,esimerkkiColumnName
+af.*on,esimerkki
 ```
 If the name of that regular expression are not set like in third row```e.*ple,   ```.
 It's going to use a regular expression itself as a name.